Director of Campaigns and Mobilizing

-An Itinerate Elder in the African Methodist Episcopal Church, Rev. Terrance M. McKinley is the new Director of the Matthew 25 Campaign at Sojourners, which is dedicated to racialized policing, immigration, and religious freedom.
+An Itinerate Elder in the African Methodist Episcopal Church, Rev. Terrance M. McKinley is the new Director of Campaigns and Mobilizing at Sojourners and also leading our Matthew 25 work, which is dedicated to racialized policing, immigration, and religious freedom.
 Rev. McKinley has a demonstrated commitment to matters related to faith and justice.
 He currently serves on the ministerial staff at Reid Temple AME Church where he launched the Moral Agenda Summit hosted at the National Press Club in Washington, D.C., and he helped design and launch the congregation’s Commission on Social Action.

 Rev. McKinley served for 10 years as a member of the Ministerial Staff of The Greater Allen A.M.E.
 Cathedral of New York, where former congressman Rev. Dr. Floyd H. Flake serves as senior pastor and Rev. Dr. Elaine M. Flake serves as co-pastor.